lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

-# 20. Performance
+# 22. Performance

-Lily is a real-time Roblox stage-lighting system.
+Lily is a Roblox/Luau codebase where the same code may run many times or manage many objects at once.

-Small costs can become large when repeated:
+Small costs can become large when work is repeated:

 - every frame
-- for many effects
+- across many objects
-- across hundreds of fixtures
+- across many active systems
-- across several profiles
+- across many contexts
-- across many UI controls
+- across many interface elements

 ---